slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On getting advantage

 <!--
-- true motivations are revealed, not declared.
-- you are strong only where you were broken. -- naval
-- drain opponent morale with unexpected defeat or unexpected strong defence.
-- poker is about maximizing deceptiveness while extracting information from your opponent. -- liv boree
-- it's hard to defeat a high-morale defender with an unlimited supply line. -- naval

 > *"All guns are loaded."
 -- Kevin Kelly*
+> *"Copying others is a good way to start.
+Copying yourself is a disappointing way to end."
+-- Kevin Kelly*
+> *"You are strong only where you were broken."
+-- Naval Ravikant*
+> *"Poker is about maximizing deceptiveness while extracting information from your opponent."
+-- Liv Boeree*
+> *"It's hard to defeat a high-morale defender with an unlimited supply line."
+-- Naval Ravikant*
+> *"Leverage converts knowledge into power."
+-- Naval Ravikant*
+> *"Never offend people with style when you can offend them with substance."
+-- Sam Brown*

-“Never offend people with style when you can offend them with substance.” -- Sam Brown “If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy.” -- Warren Buffett
+> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
+-- Warren Buffett*

+- drain opponent morale with unexpected defeat or unexpected strong defence.
 - every strenght has a complementary weakness. //ex. centralised (no duplication but slower) vs decentralised (faster but chaotic). abstract thinker vs local thinker. as qualidades s defeitos.
 - looking to people when they are bluffing.
 - What’s your advantage: informational, analytical, or behavioral?